BY ERIN EWART

 2. Block out time to work on your goals and track what you do

 Once you’ve broken down your goals, think about how much time you can commit to working on them each week.
-For job searchers, my guideline is a minimum of 3-5 hours per week if you are currently employed and 15-20 hours a week if you aren’t.
+For active job searchers, our guideline is a minimum of 3-5 hours per week if you are currently employed and 15-20 hours a week if you aren’t.
 While that can feel like a lot, remember that there are 168 hours in week.
-If you spend 56 sleeping and 50 working, that still leaves you with 62 hours of additional time each week.
+If you spend 56 sleeping and 50 working, that still leaves you with 62 hours remaining each week.

 Whatever your availability, be thoughtful and realistic about how much time you can put toward your goals, and then block that time out in your calendar.
-Think about when you are at your best (hint: for most of us, that’s in the morning, NOT after a long day at the office) and make sure you’re using that time.
-I have never been a morning person, but now I get up most days around six to get some work done, because I’m just too exhausted in the evenings.
-You know your own energy levels best, but I can probably speak for a lot of us when I say my morning self has lots of ambitious goals that my afternoon and evening self often don’t get around to, so I recommend that you harness that morning self to GSD.
+Think about when you are at your best and most energetic (hint: for most of us, that’s earlier in the day, NOT after a long day at work) and try to strategically use that time for activities that require more thinking and strategizing.

 Once you’ve blocked out times, break down your weekly time commitment into specific tasks and determine how much time you’ll spend on each.
 To use the monthly goal for January above, if you had five hours a week, that might break down like this:

 January Goal: spend 3-5 hours a week to complete career reflection exercises, research potential organizations and roles, and update resume and LinkedIn profile